Fireworks, performances across the country to mark start of Canada’s 150th year

-OTTAWA — A Canada Day tradition is being repurposed tonight to herald the start of Canada's 150th year.
+OTTAWA — A Canada Day tradition was repurposed Saturday night to herald the start of Canada's 150th year.

-A massive fireworks display over Parliament Hill — usually reserved for July 1 — will take place at 8:17 p.m.
-EST and midnight to mark the beginning of 2017 and a year-long birthday bash across the country.
+A massive fireworks display over Parliament Hill — usually reserved for July 1 — took place Saturday evening to mark the beginning of 2017 and a year-long birthday bash across the country.
+A kaleidoscope of colours cascaded behind the Parliament Buildings under a dark, overcast sky.
+Hours later a second, even more spectacular display of pyrotechnics, was staged at midnight to ring in the new year.

+Revellers took in the festivities under snowy skies.
+Gov. Gen David Johnston, wearing a parka and toque, was on hand to help kick off a year of Canada 150 events and joined Heritage Minister Melanie Joly in relighting the centennial flame.
+Candles were distributed to onlookers.

+A stage with a giant red and white "Canada 150" banner dominated Parliament Hill.
+Young people were on hand to carry flags of the provinces and territories.
+And the huge crowd of spectators was kept entertained by Canadian artists that included Radio Radio, Brett Kissel and Carly Rae Jepsen.

+Heritage Department spokesperson Katherine Cyr had said the celebration in the capital was set to cost about $2.5 million.

-New Year's Eve events with a 150th birthday flavour are being held in 19 cities across the country, including St. John's, N.L., which will be the first to hit the midnight milestone.
+New Year's Eve events with a 150th birthday flavour were held in 19 cities across the country, including St. John's, N.L., which was the first to hit the midnight milestone.

-"It is a once in a lifetime opportunity to celebrate the 150th anniversary of Confederation," said Heritage Department spokesperson Katherine Cyr.

-The celebration in the capital, which Cyr says is set to cost about $2.5 million, will include performances by Canadian artists Radio Radio, Brett Kissel and Carly Rae Jepsen, and will also feature remarks by Canada's Heritage Minister Melanie Joly.

-She's in charge of more than $210 million being set aside for 150th anniversary projects and events planned for the anniversary.
+Joly is in charge of more than $210 million being set aside for 150th anniversary projects and events planned for 2017.

 More than three dozen national programs have received federal funding, ranging from history exhibits to a dance day being put on by Canada's national ballet school.

-A red leather couch is set to tour the country next year, beginning with a tour of the North in March and a journey from Newfoundland to B.C. in June and July, after organizers received $155,000 in federal dollars.
+A red leather couch is set to travel the country, beginning with a tour of the North in March and a journey from Newfoundland to B.C. in June and July, after organizers received $155,000 in federal dollars.

 Ela Kinowska, the manager of the tour, said it will involve compiling stories shared on the piece of furniture from Canadians about what the country means to them.